Vidyu8/Historian/README.md

   - **`index.js`**: The entry point for the React app, where the app is rendered into the DOM.
 - **`package.json`**: Contains project information, dependencies, and scripts for running and building the app.

-## Setup Instructions

-1. Clone the repository to your local machine.
-2. Navigate to the `frontend/` directory.
-3. Run `npm install` to install the necessary dependencies.
-4. Run `npm start` to start the development server.